Shootings during Milwaukee NBA Finals celebrations wound 3 - WHIZ News

 Another fan, Sabrina Holland, 37, of Milwaukee, called it “epic.”
 She said: “Everyone who’s anyone is here.”

-Before the game, and at the city’s request, Gov. Tony Evers mobilized 150 National Guard members to help in Milwaukee with traffic control and public safety.
+Before the game, and at the city’s request, Gov. Tony Evers mobilized 150 National Guard members to help with traffic control and public safety in Milwaukee.